“I love to clean. I love to clean. I really love to clean.”

 After much thought (time I probably should have spent cleaning) revelation came: I need to make the process appealing.
 “Appealing” was just the word I needed, the wheels turned and soon pretty pink washcloths were pulled from the back of the linen closet and vinegar was poured into a glass jar.
-This mom simply needed a change from the mundane white cloth and spray bottle (filled with natural homemade cleaner).
+This mom simply needed a change from the mundane white cloth and spray bottle.

 Enter the simplest DIY cleaning wipes EVER.